Skip to main content

 Resourcesโ€‹

-The kubernetes backend also allows for specifying requests and limits on a per-step basic, most commonly for CPU and memory.
+The Kubernetes backend also allows for specifying requests and limits on a per-step basic, most commonly for CPU and memory.
 We recommend to add a resources definition to all steps to ensure efficient scheduling.

 Here is an example definition with an arbitrary resources definition below the backend_options section: